albin-johansson/tactile/README.md

 * Helpful error messages when things go wrong, e.g. when parsing corrupted maps
 * Language support for American English, British English, and Swedish
 * Various editor themes, both dark and light
-* Easy to install (and uninstall) using the installers bundled along releases

 ## Documentation